AstraBert/proteinviz/README.md

 The protein is then visualized through a complex interaction leveraging _biopandas_ (to read the PDB file), _plotly_ and _graphein_ to actually build the image (which is indeed a backbone structure representation) and _PIL_ to show it.

+Finally, the _graphein_ plot is written to an HTML file, where the interactive 3D model is stored: this file is available for download and you can explore and play with it!

 Everything is easily rendered through a Gradio interface.

 ### How can I reproduce it on my computer?